kaosborn/KaosCollections/README.md

 KaosCollections is a .NET library that provides generic collection classes for storing elements that are both sorted and indexed.
-Based on order statistic B+ trees, these classes fully emulate Microsoft's Base Class Library (BCL) counterparts (SortedDictionary and SortedSet) while delivering superior performance and greatly enhanced capability.
+Based on order statistic B+ trees, the classes that emulate Microsoft's SortedDictionary and SortedSet provide greater capability than their counterparts while outperforming them for large collection sizes.
-Also includes a multiset class.
+Also included is a multiset class.
 All classes provide getting elements by index, getting the index of an element, range removal by index, range enumeration, and more.

 Primary types provided are: